STAT545-UBC/STAT545-UBC-original-website/git07_git-github-rstudio.md

 Click green "New repository" button.
 Or, if you are on your own profile page, click on "Repositories", then click the green "New" button.

-Repository name: `myrepo` (or whatever you wish)
+Repository name: `myrepo` (or whatever you wish, we will delete this)
 Public
 YES Initialize this repository with a README

 Click big green button "Create repository."

-Copy the HTTPS clone URL.
-It's near the bottom of the right sidebar.
+Copy the HTTPS clone URL to your clipboard via the green "Clone or Download" button.

 ### Step 2: Clone the new GitHub repository to your computer via RStudio